usethesource/rascal-website/courses/RascalConcepts/Enumerating/Enumerating.md

 When used inside [Comprehensions]((Rascal:Expressions-Comprehensions)), or [For]((Rascal:Statements-For)), [Do]((Rascal:Statements-Do)), or [While]((Rascal:Statements-While))
 statement, all values of the generator will be produced and used.
-The variables that are introduced by a enumerator are local to the construct in which the enumerator is used.
+The variables that are introduced by an enumerator are local to the construct in which the enumerator is used.
 Here is a similar example:
 ```rascal-shell
 import IO;